-If the Selier applies to transfer more than their available water, they will be in breach of their supply contract with SunWater.
+If the Seller applies to transfer more than their available water, they will be in breach of their supply contract with SunWater.

-Application
+3. Application

-To apply for a transfer, both the buyer and seller should complete and sign this application form and submit it to their local SunWater Office.
+To apply for a transfer, both the buyer and seller should complete and sign this application form and submit it either by Fax, Email or Mail as per the details above.